TrenchBoot/trenchboot-issues/.github/ISSUE_TEMPLATE/bug-report.md

 _If applicable, any solutions or workarounds you've already tried._

 **Relevant documentation you've consulted**
-_A list of links to any relavant documentation you have consulted._
+_A list of links to any relevant documentation you have consulted._

 **Related, non-duplicate issues**
 _A list of links to other bug reports, feature requests, or tasks in the trenchboot-issues tracker (or "none" if you didn't find any).
 Do not describe any other unreported bugs, features, or tasks here._